renggli/dart-more/README.md

   stores bits.
 - char_matcher.dart provides a model for character classes, their composition and operations on strings.
-- iterable.dart provides various new iterables, such as ranges.
+- range.dart provides a range object for arithmetic progressions.